gvwilson/thirdbit/src/fiction/in-heck/index.md

 A little further…
 a little further…
 Her boots scraped against the pavement.
-She grabbed the little cleaning bot and started running in big, bounding steps, then took a deep breath and let go of the wagon.
+She grabbed the little cleaning bot and started running in big, bounding steps to keep pace with the wagon, then took a deep breath and let go.

 She managed three steps before her toe caught and sent her sprawling, tearing a hole in her skirt and skinning both knees.